dchipping/lahm-track/README.md

-# Reinforcement Learning Appearance History Management for Visual Multi-Object Tracking
+# Visual Multi-Object Tracking using Learned Appearance History Management (LAHM)

-- Tools for benchmarking and visualising tracking
+### A framework for training and evaluating Apperance History Management agents in a Multi-Object visual tracking context:
+- `/experiments`: Evaluation scripts for running agents in the tracker on MOT Challenge datasets.
-- Includes mot-gallery-agent for training RL apperance management agent
+- `/mot-gallery-agent`: Package for training apperance management agents using variety of modern Reinforcement Learning methods.
+- `/tools`: Results analysis tooling and visulisation scripts for qualatative anlysis.
+- `/docs`: Research report and additional material webpage.

 ## Setup Environment